 MP for Wrexham

-“Party-loyal, centre-left Labour MP for Wrexham who backs workers’ rights and renters’ protections.”
+“A party-loyal Labour MP for Wrexham with low attendance who consistently backs workers’ rights and Welsh interests.”

-Andrew Ranger is a Labour (Co-op) MP for Wrexham, elected in July 2024.
-He sits on the Welsh Affairs Committee and the Licensing Hours Extensions Bill committee, and has previously served on committees for the Railways Bill and the Armed Forces Commissioner Bill.
+Andrew Ranger is the Labour (Co-op) MP for Wrexham, elected in 2024.
+He sits on the Welsh Affairs Committee and on the Licensing Hours Extensions Bill committee, and has previously participated in committees for the Railways Bill and the Armed Forces Commissioner Bill.

-He shows strong party loyalty (100%) with no rebel votes and a low voting attendance of 16% (well below the party average of 33%).
-He generally votes for workers’ rights protections and for trade union powers and for renter protections.
-His votes on Universal Credit, mental health services, transgender rights and climate change measures are mixed, while he generally votes against harsher prison sentencing and against greater bus-services regulation.
+Ranger has 100% party loyalty but an 18% voting attendance, well below the party average.
+He generally votes for workers’ rights protections and for trade union powers, and he also supports renter protections and protest rights.
+His record on Universal Credit, mental health services, transgender rights, bus services regulation and VAT is mixed, and he generally votes against tougher prison sentencing.

 Generated 21 February 2026